ColinWu0403/CS-180000-Project-4/README.md

 ### Colin Wu - Submitted Vocareum Workspace
 ### Nathan Schneider - Submitted Project 4 Report

+**Note: To check for codestyle errors in Vocareum, we had moved all the java files outside of the folder.
+To be able to run the main function, just move all the .java files back into the src folder**

 ### Description
 This is a furniture reselling marketplace where users can buy and sell items.
 Users can create an account that is either a Buyer or Seller with their information saved between sessions.
 To access their account after creation, users just have to log into their account by inputting the correct credentials.